P.M. Appraisals, Inc. knows the special needs of estate executors

 People often forget that the IRS needs information filed to show the numbers involved in estate sales.

 Opinions of value displayed in documents provided to the revenue authorities definitely should be supported by a detailed report as to how the appraiser arrived at his conclusions.
 Such a report will certainly demonstrate to the authorities that the numbers used are well-founded and correct.

-An executor will be ecstatic by an appraisal by P.M.
-Appraisals, Inc. which will give him undeniable facts and numbers to cooperate with any legal agency's requirements.
-You need not be concerned over anything, because we will be there to stand by our appraisals if they are ever refuted.
+An executor will be ecstatic by an appraisal report by P.M.
+Appraisals, Inc. which will show him undeniable facts and figures to cooperate with the IRS and NY state agencies' requirements.
+There's no need to have anything but peace of mind when getting a report from us, because we will stand by it no matter what.

 One of the most necessary requirements in an appraisal report is an appraiser-backed opinion of value in a comprehensive explanation as to how the appraiser came to his conclusion.